sixfeetup/intro-to-python/slides.rst

     print displays information, but does not give a value

-    return gives a value to the caller (that’s you!)
+    return gives a value to the caller (that's you!)

 ----